 Gather all your information and important papers

-If you are missing any of these items, this is an excellent time to gather them from wherever they are hiding.
+If you are missing any of these items such as a birth certificate, a copy of your rental agreement, or your dog's rabies certificate, this is an excellent time to gather them from wherever they are hiding.

 If necessary, get replacements, order certified copies of legal documents such as birth certificates, and decide if you need to update your will or insurance coverage.